Is It Impossible For Your Child To Sit Still And Focus? Do You Feel Like a Broken Record?

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.
+We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with children and ADHD issues.